website-templates/jekyll-inclusion/_dev/templates/pages/_posts/2015-01-14-demo-post-tables.md

 ---
 layout: post
 title: "Demo post &mdash; tables"
-subtitle: "This is the sixth post with tests and demo for table elements with code snippets and explanations"
+description: "This is the sixth post with tests and demo for table elements with code snippets and explanations"
 date: 2015-01-14
 tags:
 - Lorem ipsum